-- Democratically run with active participation by parents in the daily life of the school, whilst positively affirming the professional role of the teachers.
+We run schools on a democratic basis, encouraging active participation by parents and students in the daily life of the school whilst positively affirming the professional role of the teachers.

 Rather than the religious instruction programmes taught in denominational schools, Blessington Educate Together teaches the Learn Together Ethical Education Curriculum.
 This curriculum has four strands: